-Buying guide for fitness rollerblades
+Buying guide for fitness skates

-See this video where we quickly guide you through the most important things you need to know before you buy your first pair of recreational or fitness inline skates.
+See this video, where we quickly guide you through the most important things you need to know before you buy your first pair of recreational or fitness inline skates.

-Fitness rollerblades are a fun way of burning calories while getting fresh air down your lungs.
+Fitness skates are a fun way of burning calories while getting fresh air down your lungs.
 And on top of that it is a great social activity to be doing with family, friends or your partner.

 Recreational inline skates exist in many different models and designs, making it possible for you to find a pair that you like.

 Choosing wheel size depends on the distance you would like to run.

 - For longer distances (e.g., a marathon or normal workouts) you should use bigger wheels.
 This will make it easier for you to maintain the speed and you use less energy.
 We recommend a wheel size of 90-100 mm in diameter or even 110 mm.

 - For shorter distances (e.g., city skating) you should use smaller wheels.
 This will make your skates more maneuverable, making it easier for you to stop and turn.
 We recommend a wheel size of 80-84 mm.

 The wheel durometer is indicated with an A. For fitness inline skates, the suitable durometer is 78-85A.